nandotess/Blog/README.md

 - [Vercel](https://vercel.com/) (cloud hosting)
 - [React](https://reactjs.org/)
 - [Next.js](https://nextjs.org/) (React Framework)
-  - [GROQ](https://www.sanity.io/docs/groq) (communication with the database)
+  - [GROQ](https://www.sanity.io/docs/groq) (communication with the database - GET)
   - [SSG](https://vercel.com/blog/nextjs-server-side-rendering-vs-static-generation) (Incremental Static Generation)

 ## Notes

 - The main benefit to having the 3 applications running in different servers with different URLs is the possibility to restrict access (improving security).
 On the backend application (CMS), we could restrict access to it using a VPN, for example.
+For now, we are using SSO (Google).
 On the frontend application (Site/Blog), the database is currently only accessible on the server, so the URL and any other sensitive data are already hidden from the final user.

 - [Sanity.io](https://www.sanity.io/) is used as the database source for a few reasons: